ongov/ontario-design-system/README.md

 ##### Generating a New Component

-A new component can be generated within the `src/components` folder through Stencil CLI by running,
+Stencil CLI can generate a new component within the `src/components` folder.
+With the `ontario-design-system-component-library` being your current directory run,

 ```bash
 stencil generate name-of-component